hellt/netdevops.me/blog/posts/2017/nginx-uwsgi-flask-alpine.md

 - uWSGI
 - Docker

-title: Flask application in a production-ready container

 ---
+# Flask application in a production-ready container

 Flask documentation [is very clear](http://flask.pocoo.org/docs/0.12/deploying/#deployment-options) on where is the place for its built-in WSGI application server: